Related Gene(s): BAP1, CHEK2, EPCAM, FH, FLCN, MET, MITF, MLH1, MSH2, MSH6, PMS2, PTEN, SDHA, SDHB, SDHC, SDHD, TP53, TSC1, TSC2, VHL

-RenalNext is a next-generation sequencing panel that simultaneously analyzes 19 genes associated with an increased risk for kidney cancer.
+RenalNext is a next generation sequencing panel that simultaneously analyzes 20 genes associated with increased risk for kidney cancer.

-18 of the genes on the RenalNext panel (excluding EPCAM) are evaluated using next-generation sequencing (NGS) or Sanger sequencing of all coding domains, and well into the flanking 5’ and 3’ ends of all the introns and untranslated regions.
-In addition, sequencing of the promoter region is performed for the following genes: PTEN (c.-1300 to c.-745), MLH1 (c.-337 to c.-194), and MSH2 (c.-318 to c.-65).
+RenalNext analyzes 20 genes (listed above).
+These genes (excluding EPCAM) are evaluated by next generation sequencing (NGS) or Sanger sequencing of all coding domains, and well into the flanking 5’ and 3’ ends of all the introns and untranslated regions.
 For MITF, only the status of the c.952G>A (p.E318K) alteration is analyzed and reported.
 The inversion of coding exons 1-7 of the MSH2 gene is detected by NGS and confirmed by PCR and agarose gel electrophoresis.
 Clinically significant intronic findings beyond 5 base pairs are always reported.
 Intronic variants of unknown or unlikely clinical significance are not reported beyond 5 base pairs from the splice junction.
 Additional Sanger sequencing is performed for any regions missing or with insufficient read depth coverage for reliable heterozygous variant detection.
-Reportable small insertions and deletions, potentially homozygous variants, variants in regions complicated by pseudogene interference, and single nucleotide variant calls not satisfying 100x depth of coverage and 40% het ratio thresholds are verified by Sanger sequencing.
+Potentially homozygous variants, variants in regions complicated by pseudogene interference, and variant calls not satisfying depth of coverage and variant allele frequency quality thresholds are verified by Sanger sequencing.

-Gross deletion/duplication analysis is performed for the covered exons and untranslated regions of 18 genes (excluding MITF) using read-depth from NGS data with confirmatory multiplex ligation-dependent probe amplification (MLPA) and/or targeted chromosomal microarray.
+Gross deletion/duplication analysis is performed for the covered exons and untranslated regions of all sequenced genes (excluding MITF) using read-depth from NGS data with confirmatory multiplex ligation-dependent probe amplification (MLPA) and/or targeted chromosomal microarray.
+For EPCAM, only gross deletions encompassing the 3’ end of the gene are reported.
+For PMS2, gross deletion/duplication analysis is performed using MLPA.
 If a deletion is detected in exons 13, 14, or 15 of PMS2, double stranded sequencing of the appropriate exon(s) of the pseudogene, PMS2CL, will be performed to determine if the deletion is located in the PMS2 gene or pseudogene.

 Single gene testing and genetic testing for a known familial mutation can also be ordered.
 If there is a previously-identified mutation in a family member, please include a copy of the test report with the requisition form.